 Tell the story.
-In marketing circles, everybody’s talking about story.
-The thinking goes, if you tell a story instead of offering a deal, people will find themselves emotionally invested in your brand or product and therefore more likely to support it.
 With a novel, this is particularly easy because the story of the product is a story, so introduce the characters, set up the world they live in, and introduce the challenges they face.
+Just keep it brief.

 Don’t be afraid to be inspired.
 Before you start, it’s always a good idea to have a look at other people’s work and figure out what you think works and what doesn’t.
 There’s no need to reinvent the wheel every time you do something creative, so cherry pick the best parts from the research you do, look at the ideas underlying how they work, and use them.
 Don’t lazily copy something word for word but take the essential idea and re-mould it to do the job you need it to do.
 If you’re really thinking about it and making creative decisions along the way, chances are your final version will end up looking nothing like your sources anyway.

 Don’t waffle.
 Get all your ideas down on paper before you start, then start a process of editorial refinement.
 Gradually remove everything except the parts that are absolutely essential to getting the story across.
 Don’t be afraid to ‘kill your darlings’ and you’ll end up with a far more watchable video.